March 6, 2026

-5 Replies to “Panama City Market Report”
+5 thoughts on “Panama City Market Report

 1. When looking at this and other places you have to look at the numbers to put things in a bit better perspective.
 “450 units have been delivered in the last 12 months” Florida I think at the peak was doing more than that per week.
 This is the fastest developing city in Central America with people and multinational businesses moving here from all over the world and GDP growth rate of about 9% and the construction rate of high-rise units is a little over 1 per day and these are the buildings that were started during the boom time.
 If a person were to look at new starts in Panama it is very low.
 So the “glut” of apartments in Panama in very small and yes as each building comes on line there is some opportunities that come up.
 This to will end very soon as there will be fewer building being completed in another year or so.
 Second thing to look at is price per m2 or price per ft.
 The high-end balboa ave prices are running $200 per foot and the good deals are $180 per foot.
 Bank repos in down town high-end buildings in Reno NV (small town/city in the US in one of the most beat up states in the US) are at $150 per foot.
 Panama is becoming the major business center and only real city of Central America.
 Prices are still cheap for a city of this growth rate and class.
 There is a very minimal over supply of apartments and that will be ending soon.
 Building are now being completed very few are now being started.
 Simple math Panama is still a good place to be and getting better, now (as in over the next few years) is a good time to buy if you want to be here and probably a good investment over time as well.